sirromp/AGN_Time_Series_Classification/README.md

 Another important property of a time-series is the power spectral density (PSD), which quantifies the amount of power in given frequencies sampled by the time series.
 It can be calculated by taking the discrete Fourier transform of a time-series, and typically has an approximate power-law functional form, i.e. *P(x) = Ax*<sup>*-p*</sup>.

 The method of Timmer and Koenig (1995) (hereafter TK95) [[2]](#2) can be used to generate artificial time-series.
-It works by entering a user-defined power-law shape (i.e. the choice of the exponent *p* above) with real and imaginary parts of Fourier amplitudes are drawn from a Gaussian distribution with a normalisation such that the variance is that of the observed (or user defined) lightcurve.
+It works by entering a user-defined power-law shape (i.e. the choice of the exponent *p* above) with real and imaginary parts of Fourier amplitudes drawn from a Gaussian distribution.
+The resultant time-series are generated with a normalisation such that the variance is that of the observed (or user defined) lightcurve.
 The inverse Fourier transform gives us a time-series with the desired PSD.

 Crucially, artifically generated time-series via [[2]](#2) have Gaussian PDFs.
 If we exponentiate the *y* values, taking care to re-adjust to the desired mean and variance, we return a time-series with a lognormal PDF, while approximately preserving the shape of PSD.